davidteren/lpx_links/README.md

 # lpx_links

-lpx_links is a utility to get the direct download links for the additional sample/sound content for Logic Pro X.
+lpx_links is a utility to get the direct download links for the additional sample/sound content for Logic Pro X and Mainstage.

 - It gets the most current links
 - Creates a text file with all the links in them